k0f1/configuring-linux-web-server/README.md

 * Create database with the same name as username `postgresql@IP Adress: createrdb <username>`
-* Check to see permissions to the user with:

 ### Customise the Apache to hand-off certain requests to an app